Do parents have the right to refuse medical treatment for their child based on religious beliefs?

 Religion and spirituality can impact decisions regarding diet, medicines based on animal products, modesty, and the preferred gender of their health providers.
 Some religions have strict prayer times that may interfere with medical treatment.

-READ ALSO: What is the strong force in an atom?
+READ ALSO: What is the most popular car colour in Australia?

 Do parents have the right to make medical decisions?